 Exercise comes in various types and mixing activities is a good way of keeping things fresh, while also reaping the benefits.
-We should be getting at least 60 minutes of physical activity everyday but this doesn’t need to be continuous for the whole time.
+We should be getting at least 30 minutes of exercise 5 times a week, but this doesn`t need to be continuous for the whole time.
 A bout of exercise is classed as anything over 10 minutes of continuous exercise.

 We all know physical activity is good for us and as a nation we should be moving more.
 There are many different methods of physical activity, but all are beneficial in some way.
 Benefits can include;

 - Increased cardiovascular efficiency